datarockets/career/jobs/mobile-developer.md

 - You have solid experience either in Android or iOS.
 - You wish to work with React Native, even if you have not much experience in it.
 - You have an opinion on how to architect the app and can compare MVP with MVVM.
-- You know how different components of mobile OSes work: push notifications, keystore & keychain, background tasks, GPS api, etc.
+- You know how different components of mobile OSes work: push notifications, databases, keystore & keychain, background tasks, GPS api, etc.
 - Have experience releasing apps to stores and understand the whole process from building to signing to publishing.
 - You value high-quality maintainable code: know how organize codebase the way when something changes in API we don't need to rewrite a lot of code across the app.
 - Have experience writing end-to-end and unit tests and maintain high coverage.